contradb/contra/terraform/README.md

 You'll get a bunch of outputs from Terraform.
-You'll want to save them somewhere for as long as the installation is live (though if you lose them they're also recoverable from the AWS web console.)
+You'll want to save them somewhere for as long as the installation is live (though if you lose them they're also recoverable from the AWS web console).

 ## Test ssh